-Fishing is allowed on the Shoshone river while at Camp Buffalo Bill and we do have fishing supplies available.
+Fishing is allowed on the Shoshone river while at Camp Buffalo Bill and we have limited fishing supplies available.
 A Wyoming fishing license is required for anyone over the age of 14.

-- Fishing is NOT allowed on the Shoshone Trek. - Fishing IS allowed on the Yellowstone Trek.
-You must bring your own gear and have a Yellowstone Fishing Permit.
+Fishing IS allowed on the Kayaking Trek.
+You must bring your own gear and have a Yellowstone Fishing Permit to fish in the Park while on the trek.